-- Jan Plezier’s Antwerp harbour tours run from April to October, several times a day, every day except Monday.
-You can find all practical information on their website.
+- Jan Plezier’s Antwerp port tours run from April to October, several times a day, every day except Monday.
+You can find all the practical information on their website.

-- Antwerp harbour tour takes around 90 minutes.
+- Antwerp harbor tour takes around 90 minutes.

-- Jan Plezier’s harbour tours depart at London Bridge – see this map for more information on how to best get there from the old town.
+- Jan Plezier’s port tours depart at London Bridge – see this map for more information on how to best get there from the old town.

-- There are road works in the area at the moment.
-Since London Bridge itself is closed, the boat is easiest accessible from the side of river Scheldt.
-We arrived by car and parked it close to the Red Star Line museum, just a few minutes walking distance.
+- The boat is easiest accessible from the side of river Scheldt.
+If you come by car, park it close to the Red Star Line Museum.
 If you are coming on foot, it is about 20 minutes walking distance from the Grote Markt in the old town.

-- From what I understand, pancake boat is extremely popular.
-Sine it only runs every second weekend, you definitely need to reserve in advance.
+- From what I understand, the pancake boat is extremely popular.
+Since it only runs every second weekend, you definitely need to reserve in advance.
 We went on a rainy Sunday afternoon and the boat was full – they had to decline passengers who hadn’t booked.

-- If you come for a regular harbour tour, you can probably just buy the tickets on the boat.
-However, if you want to be sure that you can do the tour, I still advice to book it in advance.
+- If you come for a regular harbor tour, you can probably just buy the tickets on the boat.
+However, if you want to be sure that you can do the tour, I still advise booking it in advance.